George-Tharwat-Thabet/AI-Powered-Smart-Travel-Planner/README.md

 A web application that helps users find the best route and optimal departure time for their trips in India, powered by AI analysis of traffic patterns.

+> **[UPDATED]** The AI analysis module has been fully implemented with IBM Watsonx integration for advanced traffic pattern analysis.

 ## Features

 - User-friendly interface for entering origin and destination locations